Sierra Vista Campus

 Criteria for Intensive Writing

-Students produce a minimum of 7,000 words of writing, including at least one in-class essay and one paper.
+Students produce a minimum of 7,000 words of writing.
 Students demonstrate competence in gathering, interpreting, and evaluating scholarly sources, and in integrating and documenting them.
-Courses address the communication and the critical thinking outcomes.
+Courses address the communication and critical thinking outcomes.

 General education at Cochise College creates opportunities for students to build the foundation of knowledge and skills necessary for lifelong success.
 It helps them enrich their quality of life by encouraging habits of mind that enable them to understand and value the world they live in and to contribute to its well-being.